Article

 [Augustus, Deeds, XXXIV]

-Historians of his era emphasized the "restoration of the Republic" and a return to the old ways, while Augustus diligently maintained the appearance of functioning republican institutions—elections of officials were still held, the Senate still convened, and popular assemblies still gathered, only under the supervision and protection of the new "Father of the Fatherland," rector rei publicae.
-In this sense, Augustus was undoubtedly a disciple of Cicero.
+Historians of his era emphasized the "restoration of the Republic" and the return to the old ways, while Augustus diligently maintained the appearance of functioning republican institutions—elections of officials were still held, the Senate still convened, and popular assemblies still gathered, only under the supervision and protection of the new "Father of the Fatherland," rector rei publicae.
+In this sense, Augustus was undoubtedly a student of Cicero.

 Augustus certainly read Cicero's writings, had the opportunity to converse with him, and listen to his advice during their alliance.
-And, as it seems to me, it is not entirely clear whether the first emperor consciously built a regime of sole power with a republican "facade" or truly thought of himself merely as "first among equals," princeps?
+And, it seems to me, it is not entirely clear whether the first emperor consciously built a regime of sole power with a republican "facade" or truly thought of himself merely as "first among equals," princeps?
 Cicero hoped for the emergence of a "savior of the Republic," and Augustus presented himself as such to the Roman people.
 It is no coincidence that later historians provided semi-mythical accounts of Cicero's prophetic dreams, in which he saw Augustus as the future ruler of the Roman state—these dreams are mentioned by Plutarch and Suetonius.

 [Plutarch, Cicero, 49]